DACC4/pco-synchro-arm/README.md

 A qmake project is used to compile the tests, and can be used if you have Qt installed.

-Just run `qmake;make` in the main folder, or use the Qt Creator IDE.
+Just run `qmake;make` in the test folder, or use the Qt Creator IDE.